lucapette/deloominator/docs/user-manual.md

 ![save q&a mock](/docs/img/save-q-and-a.png)

-As the goal of each visualization is to answer a question, `deloominator` calls a visualization `Q&A` and asks to provide the following information in order to save a visualization:
+As the goal of each visualization or query is to answer a question, `deloominator` saves the information as a `Q&A`.
+The following information is required to save a `Q&A`:

 - a `title` that uniquely describes the `Q&A`
-- a `description` that will render markdown
+- a `description` that will render as markdown

 # Q&A